 1. Ditch the Plastic Bottles

-It’s easy to purchase a Swell bottle (sold at Atelerie in a variety of sizes, shapes and colours) but it’s more difficult to cease purchasing water or soft drinks in plastic bottles forever.
-To make it easier, fill your swell bottle with water each day before you leave the house and make the resolution to only purchase drinks sold in cans or bottles, which can be recycled.
+It’s easy to purchase a Swell bottle (sold at Atelerie in a variety of sizes, shapes and colours) but it’s more difficult to cease purchasing water or soft drinks in plastic bottles altogether.
+To make it easier, fill your swell bottle with water each day before you leave the house and make the resolution to only purchase drinks sold in cans or glass bottles, which can be recycled.

 2. Say No to Plastic Straws